-Tuition is charged at a per credit hour rate for up to 12 credit hours of enrollment each term.
-For enrollment in 12 to 18 credit hours during a term, no additional tuition is charged in excess of the 12-credit hour cost.
+Tuition is charged at a flat rate for 12-18 credit hours and a per credit hour rate for 1 to 11 credit hours of enrollment each term.
 For enrollment in 19 or more total credit hours during a term, additional tuition is charged at the established per credit hour rate for each credit hour of enrollment greater than 18.